WhiskyTangoFawks/LunarFalloutPlus/README.md

         * Check that the mod organizer path is pointing to the correct instance of MO2 for Life in the Ruins.
         * Check that your game settings path is set to `my documents/my games/fallout 4`
     3. `Basic` Tab
         * Choose a profile at least one step lower than you would use for vanilla fallout.
-For most users with less than a 3090 I recommend medium, LitR is significantly heavier than vanilla fallout.
+For most users with less than a 3090 I recommend medium or high, LitR is significantly heavier than vanilla fallout.
 (The shorter draw distances on medium make A Forest much easier to run, and A Forest makes it so you can see stuff way in the distance anyway)
         * For most users, 1920x1080 resolution is recommended.
         * Enable `VSync` unless you're using Gsync/FreeSync (the `High FPS Physics Fix` mod controls VSync and this settings should be ignored, but having it match here doesn't hurt)

-The following default settings have now been set for you, courtesy of
+The following default settings have now been set for you, courtesy of the bethini presets that ship with the list
    * Disabled `motion blur`, `godrays`, `lense flare`, and `depth of field` (I don't like them, and suggest disabling, but whatever you want)
-   * `fBlendSplitDirShadow` - set to 0 (high end users may want to try 512 or 1024)
+   * `fBlendSplitDirShadow` - set to 0 on medium, 512 on high, and 1024 on ultra
-   * `iDirShadowSplits` set to 1
+   * `iDirShadowSplits` set to 1 on medium, set to 3 on high and ultra
    * `fUpdateBudgetMS` - set this to 2.4 (normally, messing with the budget settings will degrade performance, but because HighFPSPhysics is able to dynamically turn this down, this gives the scripting engine more resources, but only when it needs it)

-`fBlendSplitDirShadow` and `iDirShadowSplits` control the transition between high res and low res shadows based on how far you are, and the default settings cause a very noticable shadow "draw-in" effect during the transition.
-It's bad in normal fallout, but with `A Forest`, all the extra trees casting shadows makes it *really* noticeable.
-These custom settings disable this, and set the shadows to always be low resolution.
-This results in some flickering from leaves blowing in the wind, but unfortunatetly that is the trade off.
-Users with high performance GPUs may be able to instead increase the transition distance to 512 or 1028 and set the transition to high quality, however in areas with lots of shadows this will cost you frames, especially at higher shadow resolutions (trying it on my rig resulted in a LOT of extra stuttering in downtown boston).
-If you want to try this I suggest testing it in Boston Common, or other high performance req area.

 #### Dynamic Performance Tuner
 DynaPerf.ini can be found in the Stock Game Folder in your MO2 install directory.
 Any changes made here will need to be repeated after updating the modlist (the wabbajack installer will return these settings to the defaults).
 The following settings can be tweaked for your machine, I don't recommend adjusting the other settings.